DavidNash2024/Win32xx/samples/DockTabbedMDI/Readme.txt

 * Displaying tabs at the top or bottom of the TabbedMDI.
 * The use of several docking styles.
 * Saving the dock layout and TabbedMDI layout in the registry.
+* Adding "Window" menu items to the frame menu, updated in runtime.